Carrie Underwood Shares Exciting New Album Details

 Carrie Underwood is sharing exciting new details about her upcoming new album.
 Per iHeartRadio, Underwood recently revealed in a new interview with CMT Hot 20 Countdown that she’s now just putting the “finishing touches” to her upcoming release, which is set to drop in September.

-Speaking to CMT’s Cody Alan while in Napa, California, for the Live In the Vineyard Goes Country festival last month, Underwood teased that she’s been spending a lot of time in the studio recently and is now feeling “good” after suffering a nasty fall in November that left her with multiple stitches in her face and a broken wrist.
+Speaking to CMT’s Cody Alan while in Napa, California, for the Live In the Vineyard Goes Country festival last month, Underwood teased that she’s been spending a lot of time in the studio recently and is now feeling “good” after suffering a nasty fall in November that left her with a broken wrist and multiple stitches in her face.

 “I’m good,” Carrie said of how she’s doing now.
 “We’ve been in the studio quite a bit [and] I’m kind of putting the finishing touches on the new album, so it’s exciting times.”

-Underwood then dished a few more details on what fans can expect from her new album, which is titled Cry Pretty and is will drop three years after she released her last album, 2015’s Storyteller.
+Underwood then dished a few more details on what fans can expect from her new album, which is titled Cry Pretty and it will drop three years after she released her last album, 2015’s Storyteller.

 “I was just listening to the songs and stuff that we had been writing, and the stuff that I was kind of gravitating towards and I kind of wanted to take a little more ownership on things,” Carrie explained of her what makes her new music different to her previously released albums, Some Hearts, Carnival Ride, Play On, Blown Away, and Storyteller.